 In this document, we'll take a tour of Python's features suitable for implementing programs in a functional style.
-After an introduction to the concepts of functional programming, we'll look at language features such as iterators and generators and relevant library modules such as iteratools and functions.
+After an introduction to the concepts of functional programming, we'll look at language features such as iterators and generators and relevant library modules such as itertools and functools.